 On the contrary, his resurrection is not very impressive.
 Now holding the new book and reading the original, it turns out that it is like this-he was resurrected "that way", naturally!
 There are too many question marks between the pages full of fairy tales.

 What attracts me, even more, is that the book retains Paulina Baynes’ illustrations that existed in the first edition of the 1950s.
 The lines that are a little too cautious but not childish have always had a huge lethal effect on me.
-Children's magazines and books find this kind of story with original illustrations and read it over and over again until the picture is alive in the head.
+Children's magazines and books find this kind of story with original illustrations and read it over and over again until the picture is alive in their heads.

 And the map insert that can be opened, my goodness... this time the result is that I bought back all seven "The Chronicles of Narnia" in one go (although the cover is not very good, the old version directly uses the original illustrations!
 I have to use the worst cover of the British regular edition...), shrunk in the bed, grilling the fantasy fire, and read it.